rockero-cz/rockero-wiki/en/architecture.md

 ## Best practices

-- Actions should contain only one public method with the name `run()`.
+1. Each action should contain only one public method.

+- Use some self-explanatory name such as `run()` or `execute()`.

-- Helper methods of the single action should be private or protected.
+2. Action helper methods should be private or protected.

 - Multiple helper methods may be converted to `Support` classes.

 <a name="support"></a>